stefanost67/sftp/README.md

 # sftp
 Securely share your files via SFTP

-This work is forked that on https://github.com/atmoz/sftp.
+This work is forked from that on https://github.com/atmoz/sftp.

 What I did is: